AustonianAI/usps-api-tools/README.md

 2. `determine_zone_column`: Calculates the column position using the formula: ((first_three_digits - 1) \* 2) + 4
 3. `get_zone_from_row_and_column`: Retrieves the zone value from the intersection of the row and column

-Note: The application requires Format2.txt to be present in the project /data directory.
-This file contains the USPS zone matrix data.
+Note: The application requires both Format2.txt and DMM_L601.csv to be present in the project /data directory.

 ## Future Development